WDI-SEA/oop-prototype-car/readme.md

 ### Phase II

+Under the given file `Car.js`, convert the previous implementation of object into `Class` literal notation.

+### Phase III

 Create a test to check whether you've passed the previous requirements.
 Implement and test the following methods: